mkarner07/mkarner07.github.io/_posts/2024-02-01-My-Online-Writing-Experience_3-Major-Takeaways.md

 …

 Thank you for reading!
 If you want to read more about my writing journey, check out [this article]({% post_url 2024-01-28-Milestones-in-My-Writing-Journey_33-Articles-and-Counting %}).

-I’d also be interested where you publish your articles (if you are a writer) or where you read articles online (as a reader): is it mainly platforms such as Medium, or do you do blogs as well?